Parliamentary.ai

 Overview

-This bill proposes to reclassify cannabis in the UK, moving it from a Class B drug to a Class C drug under the Misuse of Drugs Act 1971.
-This change would mean less severe penalties for possession and supply of cannabis.
+The Drugs (Reclassification) Bill proposes to reclassify cannabis from a Class B to a Class C drug under the Misuse of Drugs Act 1971.
+This means that the penalties for possession and supply would be less severe.

 Description

-The Drugs (Reclassification) Bill amends the Misuse of Drugs Act 1971.
-Specifically, it removes cannabis and its derivatives (cannabinol and cannabinol derivatives) from Schedule 2, Part 3 (Class C drugs), and inserts them into Schedule 2, Part 2 (Class B drugs).
-This effectively downgrades cannabis from a Class B to a Class C controlled substance.
+This bill amends the Misuse of Drugs Act 1971.
+Specifically, it removes cannabis and its derivatives (cannabinol and cannabinol derivatives) from Schedule 2 (Class B drugs) and inserts them into Schedule 3 (Class C drugs).
+This reclassification alters the legal penalties associated with cannabis possession and supply.
+The exact nature of the reduced penalties would depend on existing legislation for Class C drugs.

 Government Spending